AATechCulture/TeamTAI/README.md

 ## Tech Overview 💻

 ## Getting Started
-Clone the Github repo to your local PC.
+*Clone the Github repo to your local PC.
-Navigate to the cloned directory using the terminal.
+*Navigate to the cloned directory using the terminal.
-Run the following command to install the required dependencies (including Node.js, npm, and Expo CLI):
+*Run the following command to install the required dependencies (including Node.js, npm, and Expo CLI):
-Run the following commands:
+*Run the following commands:
-  npm install
+  -npm install
-  npm start
+  -npm start
-Install the Expo Go app on your Android or iOS device from the respective app store.
+*Install the Expo Go app on your Android or iOS device from the respective app store.
-In the Expo DevTools, a QR code will be displayed.
+*In the Expo DevTools, a QR code will be displayed.
 Open the Expo Go app on your mobile device and scan this QR code using the device's camera.
-After scanning the QR code, Expo Go will load your app, and you'll be able to interact with it on your mobile device.
+*After scanning the QR code, Expo Go will load your app, and you'll be able to interact with it on your mobile device.

 We used some of the following tools, APIs, and languages to build our solution.
 * Twilio API